MohammedRashad/FPGA-Speech-Recognition/README.md

 # Implementation

-The system was first intended to be developed in the FPGA only without external equipments but it was impossible to do so due to the limited capabilities of the board we are required to implement into, so we divided the project into 2 stages, the front-end (signal acquisition and analysis) and the back-end (pattern matching and estimation, decision making and UI).
+The system was first intended to be developed in the FPGA only without external equipments but it was impossible to do so due to the limited capabilities of the board I have, so I divided the project into 2 stages, the front-end (signal acquisition and analysis) and the back-end (pattern matching and estimation, decision making and UI).

 **Frontend (MATLAB) :** <br/>